treyhunner/pyohio2024/outline-idea.md

 ---

+- TODO notes from Michael
+  - Someone tried to accomplish something there.
+  - Sometimes the fence isn't what it was intended to do.
+Question why things are the way they are.
+Don't assume that something is as it should be, but also don't assume that it has no purpose.

+---

+CONFIRMATION BIAS

+I'm using a regular expression to normalize some text.
+No matter how I write it, the text doesn't seem to change.

+Assumptions worth trying to invalidate:

+- Or more fundamentially, the function I've written is actually being called
+- The text being passed to this function is the text I think it is
+- That regular expression pattern matches what I think it matches
+- The substitution function does what I think it does

+Need help questioning your assumptions?
+Talk to a duck.
+Rubber duck debugging gives us someone to talk to when we don't have someone to talk to.
+Walk through your code with the duck.
+Or imagine what the duck might ask you if it could talk.
+Since we live in 2024, I'd also seriously consider talking to a robot.
+Claude, Chat GPT, Gemini, or one of the dozens of other large language models that can pretend to be a human trying to help you question your beliefs and assumptions instead of trying to confirm them.

+---

+PHANTOM MENTAL MODELS

 Show the 4 g's (g3, g4, g1, g2) and ask which one is correct.

 Exposure versus experience or expertise